akinfolu99/TestPR/README.md

 # TestPR

-This is just a test repo to practise the concept of pull request
+This is just a test repo to practice the concept of pull request